hummingbot/hummingbot-site/docs/exchanges/kucoin.md

 - `1d`
 - `1w`

-To use Kucoin spot candles in scripts, users just need to replace the connector variable with "kucoin"
+To use Kucoin spot candles in scripts, users just need to replace the connector variable with `kucoin`

 ```python
 )